El Peñón de Guatapé: History

 According to geologists, the rock is approximately 65 million years old.
 The indigenous Tahamí, former inhabitants of this region, worshiped the rock and called it in their language mojarrá or mujará (meaning 'rock' or 'stone').

-The rock was first officially climbed in July 16, 1954, when Luis Eduardo Villegas López, Pedro Nel Ramírez, and Ramón Díaz climbed it in a five-day endeavor, using sticks that were fixed against the rock's wall.
-López purchased the rock from local farmers who saw the land as useless for farming.
+The rock was first officially climbed on July 16, 1954, when Luis Eduardo Villegas López, Pedro Nel Ramírez, and Ramón Díaz climbed it in a five-day endeavor, using sticks that were fixed against the rock's wall.
+Villegas purchased the rock from local farmers who saw the land as useless for farming.
 He built stairs into a crack in the rock and began to charge people to climb them.
 He is known as the owner of La Piedra, and the Villegas family continues to earn money because of his actions.

-A viewing spot was built on top of the rock, where it is possible to acquire handicrafts, postcards, and other local goods.
+A viewing spot was built on top of the rock, where it is possible to acquire handicrafts and other local goods.
 Vendors sell fresh fruit and beverages.
 From the summit, one can see the 500 km shore-perimeter dam.
 There are 708 steps to the top of the building at the summit, a fact indicated by yellow numbers in the climb up the stairs.

 In the 1940s, the Colombian government declared the rock a National Monument.